sezinkarasu/deceptionbench-llama-qwen-eval/readme.md

 |---|---|---|
 | llama3.1:8b | p = 0.539 (n.s.) | p = 0.524 (n.s.) |
 | qwen3:8b | p = 0.028 | p = 0.006 |

+Note: significance tests use the original, uncorrected baseline (63.48%) for consistency with pressure/reward figures, which have not been re-audited.
+Using the corrected baseline (60.6%) does not change the direction or rough magnitude of significance, but exact p-values should be treated as approximate given known data-quality issues (see Known Limitations).

 llama3.1:8b's deception rate does not move meaningfully under either incentive condition — its honest/decept split under pressure and reward is statistically indistinguishable from baseline. qwen3:8b, by contrast, starts from a much higher baseline decept rate (63.5% vs llama's 23.2%) and increases significantly further under both pressure (p = 0.028) and reward (p = 0.006), with reward producing the larger effect — the opposite ordering from the original paper, which found pressure more effective than reward for most tested models in single-turn settings.